harrism/hemi/README.md

 `target_link_libraries(<target> PUBLIC Hemi)` and then mark every source file belonging to the target as CUDA source language.

-An example using the first setup is included in `examples/blackscholes`, and using the second is included in `examples/simple`.
+An example using the first, CPM, setup is included in `examples/blackscholes`, and using the second is included in `examples/simple`.

 The compilation instructions for both are the same.